kgroveshok/z80-homebrew/WORD-LIST.md

  MENU ( u1....ux n ut -- n ) Create a menu.
 Ut is the title, n is the number of menu items on stack.
 Push number selection to TOS |

- ELSE ( -- )   Not supported - does nothing
+ ELSE ( -- )   Not supported - does nothing | TODO

- KEY ( -- w f )      scan for keypress but do not wait true if next item on stack is key press
+ KEY ( -- w f )      scan for keypress but do not wait true if next item on stack is key press | TODO

- ACCEPT ( -- w )    Prompt for text input and push pointer to string | TEST
+ IS ( s1 s2  -- f ) Push true if string s1 is the same as s2 | TODO

  0< ( u -- f ) Push true if u is less than o | CANT DO UNTIL FLOAT